This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What are the personality issues with deer head Chihuahuas?

-They’re loyal but stubborn, often bonding with one person.
+They’re loyal to a fault — often bonding hard with one person.

 What is the difference between a deerhead and apple head Chihuahua?